Travel.State.Gov > International Travel > Country Information > Trinidad and Tobago International Travel Information

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-Marine hazards: Do not bathe at unmarked, unpatrolled beaches.
+Swimming Safety: Do not enter the water at unmarked, unpatrolled beaches.
 Tides and undercurrents can be dangerous, and waves can exceed five feet in height.

-Road Conditions and Safety: It is against the law in Trinidad and Tobago to use mobile phones while driving, except in "hands-free" mode.
-The penalty for talking or texting while driving is USD$240 or three months imprisonment.
-Trinidad and Tobago police administer breathalyzer tests at unannounced checkpoints and conduct traffic stops when driving under the influence is suspected.
+Road Conditions and Safety: It is illegal to use mobile phones while driving, except in hands-free mode.
+The penalty for talking or texting while driving is USD $240 or three months of imprisonment.
+Police administer breathalyzer tests at unannounced checkpoints and conduct traffic stops if they suspect someone is driving while intoxicated.

-Traffic Laws: Traffic moves on the left in Trinidad and Tobago.
+Traffic Laws: Traffic moves on the left.
 Most vehicles are right-hand drive, but left-hand drive vehicles are permitted.
-Rental cars are available, and are generally right-hand drive.
-A U.S. driver's license and/or an International Driving Permit are valid for up to 90 days after arrival.
-Seatbelts are required for drivers and front seat passengers, and cars may be pulled over and drivers fined for not wearing seatbelts.
+Rental cars are available and are generally right-hand drive.
+U.S. driver's licenses and International Driving Permits are valid for up to 90 days after arrival.
+Seatbelts are required for drivers and front seat passengers, and violators may be fined.

-Public Transportation: Unmarked taxis and “maxi taxis” make frequent, rapid stops in the middle of the roadway or veer across several lanes of traffic to pick up or drop off passengers.
-It is recommended that you use only private taxis for transportation around Port of Spain, and only private taxis or full-sized inter-city buses for travel between cities.
+Public Transportation: Unmarked taxis and “maxi taxis” (minibuses) may stop abruptly in the middle of the road or veer across several lanes of traffic to pick up or drop off passengers.
+Only use private taxis in Port of Spain.
+For travel between cities, use private taxis or full-sized inter-city buses.

 Vehicle Accident Procedures: Contact local authorities immediately.
-If it is safe to do so, render aid or assistance and remain on the scene until authorities arrive.
+If safe, render aid or assistance and remain on the scene until authorities arrive.
+Make sure to file an accident report with local police station nearest the accident site within 24 hours.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Trinidad and Tobago’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Trinidad and Tobago’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.